Reyflect/finalexam/README.md

 ```
 npm install
 ```
-4. Wait for it to finish downloading, then run the next command:
+Wait for it to finish downloading, then run the next command:
 ```
 composer install
 ```
-5. Open the folder and make a copy of the **.env.example** in the same location
+4. Locate and make a copy of the **.env.example** file in the same location
-6. Open the **copy of the .env.example** file, edit it using notepad or other text editing software, and enter the correct database configuration:
+5. Open the **copy of the .env.example** file, edit it using notepad or other text editing software, and enter the correct database configuration:
 ```
 //Sample Database configuration
 DB_CONNECTION=mysql